-Join Bob McGannon for an in-depth discussion in this video Making team changes to benefit the group, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video Making team changes to benefit the group, part of Project Management Foundations: Teams.

 Along the way, discover how to negotiate for key resources, appreciate and maximize individual working styles, use emotional intelligence to add a personal approach to your management style, and resolve conflict.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.